 This means that you have passed in all the taught classes for which you were registered and you may progress to the project phase of the MSc.
 This decision is based on the first attempt only.
-You need to pass 100 of 120 credits at first attempt to be allowed to proceed to project and a credit-weighted average based on 1st attempt marks of 50 %.
+You need to pass 100 of 120 credits at first attempt to be allowed to proceed to project.

 TRANSFER